 Time Until Expiration

 If you want the cookie to expire after a specific number of minutes pass, then enter that amount here.
-If you leave this setting blank, then the cookie that the action sets is a session-level cookie that is erased when the visitor closes their browser.
+If you leave this setting blank, then the cookie that the action sets is a session-level cookie that is erased when the customer closes their browser.

 Use Cookie Path to limit the cookie to specific URL paths or subdirectories.
 For example, if you input